 Do you find your skin plagued with discoloured patches or freckles that you have gotten from your favourite outdoor activity when you look at yourself in the mirror?
-This aesthetic issue is a common headache of most and can be caused by various reasons like exposure to the sun or inflammation.
-While you might think that they can easily be concealed with makeup, it actually goes deeper than that since it could cause us to feel conscious about our looks when we step out of our home au natural.
-Continue reading to gather more insights about this issue and how you can combat it.
+This aesthetic issue is a common headache for many people and can be caused by various reasons like exposure to the sun or inflammation.
+While you might think that they can easily be concealed with makeup, it actually goes deeper for some people since it could cause one to feel conscious about their looks when they step out of our home au natural.
+Continue reading to gather more insights about this issue and how you can prevent and combat it effortlessly.

 There are 3 common types, namely, post-inflammatory, photoaging and melasma.

 This is a term for dark spots that show up once your pimples disappear.
 Essentially, these dark spots occur after a pimple has healed, however, it is also important to note that it can happen after the skin has experienced some trauma including an insect bite, a scratch or some serious picking action.
 It is formed on the surface of the skin and does not go any deeper than that.
 It is however not a true acne scar, unlike ice picked scars, boxcar scars and more.
 But that does not mean that we should be taking it lightly.
 It is a mark that is left on the skin, which has shown in several cases, to take a long time to fade or is deemed permanent when left alone.

 Aftercare Pigmentation Treatment: Do’s and Don’ts